switchensemble/switchensemble.github.io/_repertoire/mcloskey-the-task-ahead.md

 composer:
   first: Lansing D.
   last: McLoskey
-title: "new work"
+title: "The Task Ahead is Enormous, and There Is Not Much Time"
 duration:
-yearComposed: 2019
+yearComposed: 2020
 commissionedOrWrittenFor: written
 size: quartet
 instrumentation: